Warm Inflation with Pseudo-scalar Couplings: Other Examples of Chemical Potentials

 \subsubsection{Non-Perturbative Effects :}

+Non-perturbative frictional effects including fermions were first studied in Ref.~\cite{McLerran:1990de}.
 Because of the anomaly, sphalerons are tied together with fermion helicity violation.
 This effect is similar to how helicity changes of the photon and fermion are connected in Compton scattering.
 As such, it is not at all clear what the equilibrium configuration is, as chemical potentials for both gauge boson and fermion helicity will need to be considered.
-Non-abelian warm inflation with light fermions has also been studied in Ref.~\cite{Berghaus:2020ekh,Berghaus:2024zfg,Berghaus:2025dqi}, where they included the chemical potential for fermions but not the gauge bosons and neglected the effect of the chemical potential on the fluctuation dissipation theorem when calculating the power spectrum.
+Non-abelian warm inflation with light fermions has also been studied in Ref.~\cite{Berghaus:2020ekh,Drewes:2023khq,Berghaus:2024zfg,Berghaus:2025dqi}, where they included the chemical potential for fermions but not the gauge bosons and neglected the effect of the chemical potential on the fluctuation dissipation theorem when calculating the power spectrum.
 A dedicated calculation would be needed to elucidate what actually occurs in this situation.